blackrockstraitor/blackrockstraitor/README.md

 - I have a typing quirk , please tell me to stop if you don't understand it or have a screen reader .
 (S = Z)

 - PLEASE BE MY FRIEND I LOVE MEETING NEW PEOPLE !
 But be weary I am very forgetful and can forget who you are plus I get distracted VERY easily .
 I also can get uncomfortable easily mainly around ships and certain words/jokes .

-- I LOVE MY HUSABND I'M SO HAPPY TO BE HIS WIFE LIKE WHAT !?!?
-I love my family so much they mean evrrything to me !! <3

 - I LOVE making gift skins especially for my family or close friends as it is my love language and something for me to do that I enjoy doing so just ask !!!
 On another note , I also love skin trading !!
 Basically the same thing but I will make a skin for you even if I don't know you !
 PLEASE GIFT OR TRADE SKINS I LOVE RECEIVING AND MAKING SKINS SO MUCH .. :3 Do not expect any art from me as I am a retired artist ...